 Zoning is at the foundation of many issues that affect our community and impact our neighbors.
 Zoning impacts our parking, traffic, noise, safety, and more.
-As a community that is zoned primarily for single-family homes, when zoning is changed (or zoning laws are disregarded) we are all affected.
-We invite you participate in our zoning committee meetings to participate in the future of our neighborhood.
+As a community that is zoned primarily for single family homes, when zoning is changed (or zoning laws are disregarded) we are all affected.

-One of the most common issues that we see are requests for variances to change single family homes to multi family homes.
-This is a common practice among investors who wish to increase their profits by maximizing the number of occupants in the home (a home zoned for single family use limits the legal occupancy of the property to no more than 3 unrelated adults, a home zoned for multi family use can have no more than 3 unrelated adult occupants per legal unit, ie 3 per kitchen).
+One of the most common issues that we see are requests for variances to change single family homes to multi-family homes.
+This is a common practice among investors who wish to increase their profits by maximizing the number of occupants in the home (a home zoned for single family use limits the legal occupancy of the property to no more than three unrelated adults, a home zoned for multi-family use can have no more than three unrelated adult occupants per legal unit, i.e. three per kitchen).